open-cloud/xos/docs/README.md

 XOS provides a framework for defining a set of declarative models and then using those models to manage a collection of components that have been configured into an operational system.
-XOS is itself deployed as a set of micro-services, collectively forming a *ControlPlane-as-a-Service* that:
+XOS is itself deployed as a set of micro-services, collectively forming an *Extensible Service Control Plane* that:

 * Serves as a single unifying interface to a collection of backend services, avoiding the management silos that otherwise result from